alex-piccione/PropertyWizard-HMLandRegistryExtractor/README.md

 The program can elaborate Price Paid Data CSV file obtained from HM Land Property.
 Thew process start with a call to main.py passing the CSV file to read.
-The CSV file is parsed and raw data is stored in the database.
+The CSV file is parsed and raw data is stored in the database (MongoDB).
-A second step is the extrapolation of custom data from the raw data and a new saving in the database.
+In a second step custom data is generated from the raw data and saved in a new position in the database.
-The new data contains relevant data.
+The new data contains only relevant data from the source and processed information.
 The Address is composed using raw data fields.
-A partial post code is extracted (district) to be used a search key.
+Partial post code is extracted (district) to be used a search key.

-Data contains a property ("action") which is still not clear how should be used.
+Original records from HM Land Registry contains a field ("action") which is still not clear how should be used.
-It indicates that the record can be a deletion or a change of previous one.
+It indicates that the record can be new or a deletion or a change of previous one.
-It is also not clear what is the unique identifier of records (if exists).
+It is also not clear what is the unique identifier of records (if there is one).

+The process can be execute against a file that contains the same data multiple times (it is idempotent) ?
+How to recognize that a file is already elaborated and eventually force a new elaboration?
+The process can retrieve the file itself?

 # HM Land Registry